eigentor/hsk/web/modules/contrib/backup_migrate/README.md

-# Backup and Migrate for Drupal 8
+# Backup and Migrate for Drupal 8 and 9

-The Drupal 8 rebuild of Backup and Migrate (WIP)
+This is a rewrite of Backup and Migrate for Drupal 8 and 9.

 ## Installation

-This module uses composer to manage dependencies.
-To install from this repository:

-Clone the repository into your Drupal site modules directory:

-`git clone git@github.com:backupmigrate/backup_migrate_drupal.git /path/to/site/modules/backup_migrate`

-Change to the module directory:

-`cd /path/to/site/modules/backup_migrate`
+### Install without composer

+* Download the zip or tgz archive of the latest release from the project page: https://www.drupal.org/project/backup_migrate
+* Extra the archive and rename it so that there is just a directory called `backup_migrate`.
+* Move the directory to the site's `modules/contrib` directory.

-Install using composer
+### Install using composer

-`composer install`
+`composer require drupal/backup_migrate`

-Local file encryption via php-encrpytion lib:

-If you require local file encryption support you will also need to install the php-encryption library( https://github.com/defuse/php-encryption ):
+### Optional: php-encryption

+The backups may be encrypted using the defuse/php-encryption library.
+This must be installed using Composer, it cannot be downloaded without using Composer.

 `composer require defuse/php-encryption`

-Install the module as usual using Drush or the Drupal UI.

-For more information on using composer see: https://getcomposer.org/

 ## Related modules